E-Commerce Personalization through Purchase History of Your Online Store

 Tier II – Walk

-Moving on to the next level after guided experience comes targeting content & marketing efforts that segment data into various groups based geographical location, order history and industry.
+The next level after guided experience comes targeting content & marketing efforts that segment data into various groups based on geographical location, order history, and industry.

 Tier III – Run